x00tex/hackTheBox/Boxes/linux/Retired/sink/README.md

 ![](screenshots/add-hex-0b.png)

-If everything goes well, our comment contians admin session cookie
+If everything goes well, our comment contains admin session cookie

 ![](screenshots/admin-cookie.png)

 Got admin cookie because while backend server waiting to complete 300 bytes of data of our request while frontend server forward another user's request to backend and this request concatenate to our request to complete 300 bytes.

-And replacing sessoin cookie with admin cookie ge to the admin panel
+And replacing session cookie with admin cookie ge to the admin panel

 ![](screenshots/edit-cookie.png)